 Usage Pattern Tracking:

-The above figure shows how the development team and Biz team can track user sessions.
+The development team and Biz team can track user sessions.
 User sessions are captured and are stored in CSV files which during non-peak hours can be loaded into Siebel tables using batch jobs.
 No user session is interrupted and no performance impact will be observed when UPT is enabled.

 Sample Tracking Data Captured in Siebel: